sparkbox/standard/services/slack/README.md

 ### Public Channels

-Additional channels have been created which any memember of the Sparkbox team can join at any time.
+Additional channels have been created which any member of the Sparkbox team can join at any time.
 These channels cover a range of topics from discussion on design, to video games, to weekly lunches.
 Any member of the team can start a new channel or join an existing one.
 There are currently over 150 channels.

 ### ext-